gitagogaming/winamp-plugin/readme.md

 # Description

-This documentation generated for Winamp Plugin V103 with [Python TouchPortal SDK](https://github.com/KillerBOSS2019/TouchPortal-API).
-# Features
+Control your Winamp using your mobile device with the help of TouchPortal and this plugin.

 ## Actions
 <details open id='tp.plugin.Winamp.mainactions'><summary><b>Category:</b> Winamp <small><ins>(Click to expand)</ins></small></summary><table>